How to play on natural terrain and tips! POWDER×JUMP Tips 13

 Point:

-Check your landing point.
+Check your landing point and

-Don't go too fast!
+be careful not to go too fast!

 Frequency of occurrence ★★★